 The book is a must for everyone interested in antique clocks; clock merchants, antique dealers, auctioneers, watch collectors, or just anyone wanting to know more about their inherited clock.

-The Book is a research in Georges-Frederic Roskopf and his work, a man whose invention has created wealth to hundreds of factories in Switzerland.
+The Book is research in Georges-Frederic Roskopf and his work, a man whose invention has created wealth to hundreds of factories in Switzerland.

 These factories have after 100 years grown to be Switzerland’s largest (Switzerland’s most exported watch) as a result of his invention and it gave thousands and thousands of people work.